bskyprism/faucet/README.md

 A template for a [Tap server](https://docs.bsky.app/blog/introducing-tap) on [fly.io](https://fly.io/).

+This adds an endpoint, `GET /repos/:cursor?` that will return a list of all repos that the tap server is tracking.

 ## How To

 1. Use the template button in the Github UI